-The beans may start to steam as any water that may be inside is released.
+The beans may start to steam as any moisture that may be inside is released.

 Soon after that, you will hear the “first crack.”
 The cracking sound occurs as the real roasting begins.

-The sugars in the beans start to caramelize, more water is released, and oils start to release as the structure of the bean breaks down.
+The sugars in the beans start to caramelize, more moisture is released, and oils start to release as the structure of the bean breaks down.